What is a 1040 form?

 Learn what the 1040 tax form is, which attachments you need, and how you can fill and sign your tax forms digitally.

 Walk through our complete guide on the IRS 1040 form.

 Both individuals and businesses need to file their taxes correctly to avoid incurring penalty fees or worse, litigation.
 But the mountains of different tax documents can make the job challenging.
 Here, we’ll look at Form 1040, what it is, and how you can make completing it easier.

 Form 1040 — officially titled “U.S. Individual Income Tax Return” — is an IRS-issued tax form for reporting personal federal income tax returns.
-It’s the main tax form for individuals who are U.S. residents.
+It’s the main tax form for individuals who are residents of the United States.

 You use this form to calculate how much you owe in taxes or how big a tax refund you can expect.
 The two-page 1040 form is always due on the year’s Tax Day.

 Who needs to file an IRS 1040 form?